 12.1 Simplified Method

+Policy:

 The simplified method is appropriate when an entity has only one major function, where its level of federal funding is relatively small, or where all of its major functions benefit from its indirect costs to approximately the same degree.

-When using an indirect cost rate, an organization’s indirect costs are generally distributed using one of three basic methods: 1) the simplified method, which is discussed in this section, 2) the multiple rate method (Section 12.2), or 3) the direct allocation method (Section 12.3).
+When using an indirect cost rate, an organization’s indirect costs are generally distributed using one of three basic methods:

+the simplified method, which is discussed in this section,

+the multiple rate method (Section 12.2), or

+the direct allocation method (Section 12.3).

 Under the simplified method, indirect costs are distributed to individual awards by applying the same single indirect cost rate to an equitable distribution base for each award.
-Governmental entities, educational institutions that receive less than $10 million in federal funding of in a fiscal year, and non-profit organizations may use the simplified method.

 The general guidelines for calculating the indirect cost rate under the simplified method follows.

 Identify the organization’s total costs regardless of the source of funds.